Outright Scotland: History

+In 1974 the group relocated to Broughton Street, Edinburgh.
+The property was bigger, and SMG ran a coffee shop, a bookshop, and their befriending service at the new location.
+In the late 1970s a gay youth group was formed, following concerns about the legality of hosting gay teenagers at the centre.
+Instead, they met weekly at the Edinburgh University Roman Catholic Chaplaincy.

 In October 1974 the Paedophile Information Exchange, a pro-paedophile activist group was founded as a special interest group within the Scottish Minorities Group.
 SMG founder Ian Dunn was among the founding members of PIE.

-By 1977 the premises hosted a coffeeshop, a bookstall, a "befriending service" (non-directive counselling by telephone and face to face and modelled loosely on the approach taken by the Samaritans) and offered a friendly, sociable and informative environment to homosexuals of both sexes.
-The property had a large window onto a busy main street and openly proclaimed its purpose.
-Today this is the Edinburgh LGBT Centre.
-In the late 1970s a gay youth group met weekly in the basement of the University Catholic Chaplaincy although this was short-lived in the legally ambiguous climate that then prevailed in Scotland.

 In 1977, the Glasgow Gay Centre was opened in Sauchiehall Street.

-In 1978, SMG News became Gay Scotland and in October the SMG changed its name to the Scottish Homosexual Rights Group (SHRG).
+In 1978 the group renamed, to become the Scottish Homosexual Rights Group (SHRG).
+Following the name change, the newsletter, SMG News, was renamed to become Gay Scotland.

 In 1980, Robin Cook's amendment to the 1980 Criminal Justice (Scotland) Bill partially decriminalised gay sex between men over 21.
 This allowed a commercial scene to develop and Bennets Nightclub opened in Glasgow in 1981.
 There was subsequently less demand for community facilities.
 At its peak in 1982, SHRG had 1200 members.
 However, the Glasgow Gay Centre closed in 1982.

 In 1988 the SHRG organised its first Lark in the Park in Edinburgh’s Princes Street gardens, the event was the precursor to Pride Scotia, which began in 1995.

 In 1992, SHRG changed its name to Outright Scotland.

 Today

-Latterly focusing on work around the Scottish Parliament, Scottish Executive and Scottish Public Institutions such as the National Health Service, Police and Justice System, Outright Scotland is currently dormant with much of their former role being taken by the Equality Network and Stonewall Scotland.
+Latterly focusing on work around the Scottish Parliament, Scottish Government and Scottish Public Institutions such as the National Health Service, Police and Justice System, Outright Scotland is currently dormant with much of their former role being taken by the Equality Network and Stonewall Scotland.